 Do you have Reduced Rates?

 Yes, we are dedicated to providing affordable care for all of our clients.
-To see if you qualify for a reduced rate with one of our counselor interns, you may request the Affordable Care Assistance Request form be sent to you to fill out upon registration.
+To see if you qualify for a reduced rate with one of our counselor associates, you may request the Affordable Care Assistance Request form be sent to you to fill out upon registration.
 Our affordable care policy is based on your income and household occupancy.
-As our standard private pay rate is $90 per session we do not offer reduced rates for our fully licensed counselors.
+As our standard private pay rate is $100 per session, starting October 3rd, 2022, we do not offer reduced rates for our fully licensed counselors.

 What are your hours of availability?